rdelcueto/Locusta/README.md

 ![Locusta Logo - Designed by: Perla Fierro @ https://perlafierro.com/locusta](./locusta-06.png)

-This is the main source code repository for the Locusta project.
+This repository contains the source code for the Locusta project.

-It contains the library code implementation, documentation and an example benchmarking application using the [GoogleTest library](https://github.com/google/googletest).
+It includes the library implementation, documentation, and an example benchmarking application.

+For API details, see the Locusta Doxygen documentation at [rdelcueto.github.io/Locusta/](https://rdelcueto.github.io/Locusta/).

 # Locusta - A Framework for Analyzing and Evaluating Evolutionary Algorithms on Parallel Architectures